CaffeineDuck/nepse-api/README.md

 This is a API wrapper for NEPSE API.
 This project was inspired from [PyPi Nepse](https://github.com/pyFrappe/nepse).

+## How to use?

+You can use this by package from [Nepse API PyPi](https://pypi.org/project/nepse-api/)

 ## Why use this?

 How is this better than [PyPi Nepse](https://github.com/pyFrappe/nepse)?